arjun9124/website/themes/hago/README.md

 - No JavaScript
 - No Google spyware or tracking of any kind
-- No other external dependencies, embedded fonts or comment sections
 - Dark mode support (depending on your OS's setting)

 ## Installation